-- Bits 6 to 8: Spare, for future use and set to 0.
+- Bits 7 to 8: Spare, for future use and set to 0.

+- Bit 6 – DISROA (Disaster Roaming Indication): if this bit is set to 1, it indicates that the UE is registered in EPS for Disaster Roaming service.

 - Bit 5 – PPRI (Pending PDN connection Restoration Indication): if this bit is set to 1, it indicates that the PDN connection restoration shall be performed in the target MME/AMF as specified in clause 31.5 of 3GPP TS 23.007 [17].

 - Bits 4 –LAPCOSI (Large Additionl Protocol Configuration Options Support Indication): If this bit is set to 1 by the ePDG, it indicates that the ePDG supports receiving an APCO IE with the APCO field larger than 253 octets;